 Meaning that if a color is said to be very saturated, then it’s a very bright and vivid color.

-Low saturation, means less pigment on the color until it’s non-existent, and only grey remains.
+Low saturation, means less pigment on the color until it’s non-existent, and

 Knowing these and using them well is very important because it’s the difference between having a very well balanced and pleasing to the eye painting, from a very confusing and even hurtful one.